-11 million meetings are held in the U.S. workplace each day on an average.
-And on average, employees attend 62 meetings each month.
-CEOs send more than one-third of their time in meetings.
-90% of meeting attendees admit daydreaming while 75% of them acknowledge doing other work during these meetings.
+11 million meetings are held in the U.S. workplace each day on average.
+Employees attend 62 meetings each month.
+CEOs spend more than one-third of their time in meetings.
+90% of meeting attendees admit to daydreaming, while 75% of them acknowledge doing other work during these meetings.

 The biggest culprit behind unproductive meetings is the numerous distractions.
-Checking email, doing unrelated work or having irrelevant discussions are the reasons behind ineffective meetings.
+Checking email, doing unrelated work, or having irrelevant discussions are the reasons behind ineffective meetings.
 When meetings are unsuccessful, they lead to frustration.
 The right kind of meeting could play an integral role in boosting the team’s agenda.
-This can be possible if the meeting coordinators and assistants plan these meetings with the basics of good meeting design so that meetings turn out to be productive.
+This is possible if the meeting coordinators and assistants plan these meetings with the basics of good meeting design so that meetings turn out to be productive.

-Design thinking happens to be a method used by designers for ideation and development which is also applied in other places.
-It is a useful method in tackling problems which are not defined properly or are unknown.
+Design thinking is a method used by designers for ideation and development which can also be applied in other places.
+It is a useful method for tackling problems which are not defined properly or are unknown.
 This method elaborates a human-centered, iterative design process that consists of 5 steps:

-Design thinking is the process of understanding the problem from a human-experience perspective and then considering the human experience at each of the step of the process along the design journey so to create a product/service that works both for the business and the customer.
+Design thinking is the process of understanding the problem from a human-experience perspective, and then considering the human experience at each step of the process along the design journey in order to create a product or service that works for both the business and the customer.

 Applying Design Thinking to Meetings: